-- A. The game will be played in four 10-minute quarters, with one minute between halves and quarters.
-The last two minutes of the second half will be a regulation clock if the point differential is eight points or less. - B. Mercy Rule: - Upon a 28-point differential at any time during the second half of game-play, the game is stopped.
+- A. The game will be played in four 10-minute quarters, with one (1) minute between quarters and three (3) minutes between halves.
+The last two minutes of the second half will be a regulation clock if the point differential is eight points or less. - B. Mercy Rule: - 1.
+Upon a 28-point differential at any time during the second half of game-play, the game is stopped.
 During the second half, a team is allowed one possession to reduce the score under the 28-point differential before game-play is stopped.